AnotherSamWilson/miceforest/README.md

 kernel.mice(2,save_models=True,n_jobs=2)
 ```

-Any other arguments may be passed to either method.
+Any other arguments may be passed to either class
+(`RandomForestClassifier`,`RandomForestRegressor`).

 ### Creating a Custom Imputation Schema